New SME centred portal launched

 The portal will also provide benefits to its users such as information on how to start, manage, structure and grow a business, paying special attention to techniques that can be used to gain the upper hand in the business world

-Besides, it will provide spotlights on products where users can upload their products and services to be viewed and ordered, provide Loans and startup capital to the tune of one million naira and fifty thousand naira respectively, as well as provide online business management certificate to users that get over 80 per cent in at least six of our online courses.
+Besides, it will provide spotlights on products where users can upload their products and services to be viewed and ordered, provide Loans and startup capital to the tune of one million naira and fifty thousand naira respectively, as well as provide Online business management certificate to users that get over 80% in at least six of our online courses.

 Leave a Reply